On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 Faial’s youngest volcano was created during a 13-month eruption episode from September 1957 to October 1958.
 The eruption initially created an island off the coast.
 Enough material was ejected from the volcano to join the new island to the mainland, increasing the area of Faial by 2.4 square kilometres.
 This area is one of the geosites of the Azores Geopark.

 Wander the area, walking on the material jettisoned from the volcano, and admire the cliffs along the edges of the volcano.
-There are a number of things to see here.
+There are a number of things to see.

-The Interpretation Center’s exhibits explain the Capelinhos Volcano eruption, the formation of the Azores, and the various kinds of volcanic activity in the world.
-The center was built underground to minimize its impact on the landscape allowing visitors a better idea of how the area looked in the days shortly after the eruption in 1957.
+The Interpretation Centre’s exhibits explain the Capelinhos Volcano eruption, the formation of the Azores, and the various kinds of volcanic activity in the world.
+The centre was built underground to minimize its impact on the landscape allowing visitors a better idea of how the area looked in the days shortly after the eruption in 1957.

 Information on the history of Azorean lighthouses including the adjacent Farol da Ponta dos Capelinhos is also on display.